phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 +++
-title = "Paging"
-order = 9
+title = "Introduction to Paging" order = 9
-path = "paging"
+path = "paging-introduction"
 date = 0000-01-01
 template = "second-edition/page.html"
 +++

 This post introduces _paging_, a very common memory management scheme that we will also use for our operating system.
 It explains why memory isolation is needed, how _segmentation_ works, what _virtual memory_ is, and how paging solves memory fragmentation issues.
-It also explores (multilevel) page tables and explains how paging works on the x86_64 architecture.
+It also explores the layout of multilevel page tables on the x86_64 architecture.

 <!-- more -->

-In contrast to the other posts on this blog, this post does not contain any code.
-The reason for this is that a working paging implementation already needs many advanced features, which might be overwhelming if introduced right at the beginning.
-By focusing on the fundamentals first we can explain the concepts step by step, before we introduce the advanced features and the implementation in the next post.

 This blog is openly developed on [Github].
 If you have any problems or questions, please open an issue there.
 You can also leave comments [at the bottom].